xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

 If you get this message and want to continue using Antifraud, order a new Antifraud service subscription key from X-Cart.

-If the key entered into the **Antifraud module service key** field on the AntiFaud module settings page is not a valid Antifraud module service key, you will be informed that your Antifraud service key is invalid:
+If the key entered into the **Antifraud module service key** field on the AntiFaud addon settings page is not a valid key, you will be informed that your Antifraud service key is invalid:

 ```
 'Warning!
 Antifraud service key is invalid!
 You can purchase Antifraud Service subscription here or or get your trial key here (if it has not been used)'
 ```
-If you get this message, make sure the **Antifraud module service key** on the AntiFraud module settings page is entered correctly.
+If you get this message, make sure the **Antifraud module service key** on the AntiFraud addon settings page is entered correctly.

-If you wish to get email notifications in the event that your Antifraud module service key becomes invalid or expired, enable the corresponding email notifications on the module settings page.
+If you wish to get email notifications in the event that your key becomes invalid or expired, enable the corresponding email notifications on the addon settings page.

 {% endnote %}